Even if you’d classify yourself as a ‘minimalist RVer’, you probably like to have full functionality of all your appliances.

-We’ve researched your options for you and narrowed them down to six of the best lithium RV batteries to effectively store solar power from the sun.
+We’ve researched your options for you and narrowed them down to six of the best lithium RV batteries on the market today.

 As we dive into these reviews, you may start to notice that there’s not a whole lot that separates these batteries from one another.

 But pay close attention to what we liked and didn’t like about each battery and then consult our Buying Guide for direction on how to compare and contrast these battery options.